The Yummy Life

 MAKE-AHEAD TIP:

-Stuffing may be mixed, transferred to baking dish, covered, and refrigerated for 1-2 days before baking.
+Stuffing may be mixed, transferred to baking dish, covered, and refrigerated a day before baking.
 Remove from fridge and rest on counter, uncovered, for 30 minutes to bring to room temperature before baking.

 NUTRITIONAL INFORMATION (per serving): 208 calories, 9.0g fat, 24g carbs, 2.6g fiber, 2.1g sugars, 8.1g protein; Weight Watchers PointsPlus: 5